Before we address this question specifically, let us lay a broader foundation concerning the use of the term “church” in the New Testament.

 Occasionally there are those who are not affiliated with any local group of saints.
-There may be, under unusual circumstances, some rationale for this.
-Frequently there is not.
+There may be under unusual circumstances some rationale for this.
+But frequently there is not.

-(1) It may be the case that a Christian has moved into an area where there is no local congregation of the Lord’s people.
-In that event, where such is feasible, he may need to drive to a city of reasonable proximity where he is able to locate a good church.
+It may be the case that a Christian has moved into an area where there is no local congregation of the Lord’s people.
+Where such is feasible, he may need to drive to a city of reasonable proximity where he is able to locate a good church.

-(2) Unfortunately, it is not uncommon to find maverick disciples who simply do not wish to identify with any local church.
-Reasons for this neglect may be varied.
+Unfortunately, it is not uncommon to find maverick disciples who simply do not want to identify with any local church for any number of personal reasons.

 Some folks are so inflexibly opinionated that they cannot tolerate being in proximity with any Christian who does not yield to their every dictum.
-Leave such to themselves; it is better that they are isolated.
+Leave him alone.
+It is better that they are isolated.

-In a word, they want the “name” of being a Christian, but without the commitment that goes with such.
+In a word, they want the “name” of being a Christian, but without the commitment that goes with the name.
 And perhaps most of all, they do not intend to be in an environment where they might be subject to the discipline of the local congregation.

-Such folks may entertain the illusion that they are serving God; they are not, however.
-Such ones have failed to comprehend one of the most fundamental aspects of Christian service.
+Such folks may entertain the illusion that they are serving God.
+They are not.
+They have simply failed to understand one of the most basic aspects of Christian service.